onaio/onadata/install.md

 To run it.

-> This will be a persistent db using ~/postgresql/data
+> This will be a persistent using ~/postgresql/data

 ```
 $ mkdir ~/postgresql/data